MaterializeInc/demos/antennas-postgres/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file and add your Materialize Cloud credentials and Upstash credentials.
+Then edit the `.env` file and add your Materialize credentials.

 Then run: